 Even if your business is profitable, it could still be at risk of failing unexpectedly if you don't track your money properly.
-And yet every day we see companies launched with little to no budget for professional accounting services.
+And yet every day we see companies launched with little to no budget for professional bookkeeping services.

 That's a formula for disaster.